Operation Forager logistics: Saipan

-On 21 June, Seabees of the 121st Naval Construction Battalion began to repair the shell-damaged railroad tracks that ran from Charan Kanoa to Aslito Airfield and by 25 June supply trains were running.
+On 21 June, Seabees of the 121st Naval Construction Battalion began to repair the shell-damaged railroad tracks from Charan Kanoa to Aslito Airfield, and by 25 June supply trains were running.
 Other tracks in the area were also repaired.
 A diesel and three steam locomotives were repaired and put to use, along with a hundred flatcars.
 The railway, operated by the 1398th Engineer Construction Battalion, was carrying 350 ton-mile per day by July.
 The tracks were subsequently ripped up and a road built on the right of way.
-Two of the locomotives were used to sterilise garbage cans.
+Two of the locomotives were used to sterilize garbage cans.
 After the capture of Tanapag Harbor, the port was rehabilitated.
 The Army was responsible for building piers and cargo storage areas, while the Navy removed sunken vessels and other debris offshore and dredged the harbor.

 On 13 September 1944, the Seabees were given the order to turn Saipan into a major advance naval base.
 The 39th, 17th, 101st, 117th, 595th and 614th Construction Battalions and the 31st Special Battalion joined in the construction.
-To keep boats and LVTs on the fighting front there was a great demand for bases that could repair and restock boats in remote ports.
+To keep boats and LVTs on the fighting front, there was great demand for bases that could repair and restock boats in remote ports.
 Hospitals were initially in tents, but over time these were replaced by Quonset huts, and water, sewage, air-conditioning, asphalt roads and concrete sidewalks were added.
 The 17th Naval Construction Battalion built a 400-bed hospital in early 1945, which received casualties from the Battle of Iwo Jima and the Okinawa campaign.
 Army hospitals built on Saipan included the 3,000-bed 5th Convalescent Hospital and the 2,000-bed 148th General Hospital, both of which were completed in April 1945, the 39th General Hospital and the 176th and 369th Station Hospitals.